bonsai-rx/docs/articles/documentation-style-guide.md

 - href: lds-installation-guide-windows.md
 - href: lds-installation-guide-linux.md
 ```
+> [!TIP]
+> Setting up the link to the `Getting Started` page in this way avoids having to create a separate, redundant landing page.

+> [!TIP]
+> Article filenames should be simple and reflect either the article title or operator name.
+Titles can be omitted as they will be taken from the first `Heading 1` element.

-Here is a same `toc.yml` but this time with a nested table of content layout (articles will only be visible when group headings are clicked)
+Here is a same `toc.yml` but this time with a nested table of content layout (articles will only be visible when group headings are clicked).

 ```yml
 - href: ../index.md